mail4hafij/Azure-DurableFunction/README.md

 I am using azurerite https://github.com/Azure/Azurite to emulate Azure blob containers locally.
 I am running Azurite in a docker container.
 The image for Azurite can be found in dockerhub (https://hub.docker.com/_/microsoft-azure-storage-azurite).
 Read more about MCR (Microsoft Container Registry) here https://github.com/microsoft/containerregistry

-You can run the docker container in following options -
+You can run the docker container in either of the following options (I prefer option 1)-

 1. Start with storage on disk and restart automatically after reboot.
 This one uses c:\Data\azurite to store data (change if needed).